 Thoughts > Feelings > Actions (Inaction) > Results

 Take a minute to evaluate some of the repetitive thought patterns you’ve been experiencing in the days and months leading up to your wedding.
-Would you say these thoughts have been productive in nature, energizing you to tackle that laundry list of wedding to-do’s, or have they been weighed down and infused with fear, sadness, overwhelm and confusion?
+Would you say these thoughts have been productive in nature?
+Do they energize you to tackle that laundry list of wedding to-do’s?
+Or have they been weighed down and infused with fear, sadness, overwhelm, and confusion?

-Naturally, this is a very emotional time in your life as you begin to transition from the single life you’ve only known to a life shared with someone who brings to the table all of their life experiences, expectations and personal goals.
+Naturally, this is a very emotional time in your life.
+You are beginning to transition from the single life you’ve known to a life shared with someone else.
+This person also brings to the table all of their own life experiences, expectations, and personal goals.
 Seamlessly integrating “Me” into “We” begins with knowing ourselves to the core of our being without expecting our partner to complete us.